Travelport/travelport-uapi-tutorial/lesson_2-5.md

 </SOAP:Envelope>
 {% endhighlight %}

-And our program (lesson5.java) prints out a few fields for people who don't want to dig around in the XML:
+And our program (lesson5.java) prints out a few fields for people who prefer to not search the XML:

 {% highlight console %}
 Universal Record Locator: DWTMD8